Na (EP): Conception and title

 On May 24, 2024, as her magazine feature, Nayeon appeared in a Cosmopolitan pictorial with a "fresh summer vibe."
 In her interview, she highlighted her second record, Na, noting it shows a stronger and more mature side, with hip-hop and sporty elements.
 She explained, "If the first album contained the image that many people think of me when they see me, I wanted to show a different side of me in the second album.
 You can expect a strong and mature appearance, whether in performance or vocals.
 It has a hip-hop feel, and also a sporty yet sexy feel.
 It was another challenge because it was a dance style that Twice had never done before."
 The album title represents Nayeon's 'I' (na 나 means "I" in Korean) and conveys the message "Me!
-Only me!", in contrast to her first mini album, 'Im Nayeon,' which highlighted "I am Nayeon" with a near-identical spelling of the artist's last name.
+Only me!", in contrast to her first EP, Im Nayeon, which highlighted "I am Nayeon" with a near-identical spelling of the artist's last name.
 This album boldly emphasizes Nayeon's determination to reveal only her authentic self.